teymur-mardaliyev/google-qpx-express-client-api-advanced/README.md

     ":keyword" => '(.+)', // everthing
     ":request" => '([a-z0-9]{32})', // only alpha-numeric and max 32 characters

-Also urls can be checked and pass to variables by router
+Also urls can be checked and they can be passed to variables by router

 $router->route('search/:request/:request', 'tickets/result', array('request', 'result_id'));